eea/eionet.contreg/README.md

 6. Add the test instance server parameters to *local.properties*

 7. Run `mvn -Pmanualit clean verify`

+Not all integration tests are working at the moment.

 ## 6. Conditional: register Eionet's GlobalSign CA certificates in your JVM.